 Having said all that, gamification can help set the stage.
 If you have a comprehensive subject or process, like teaching how to conduct an audit or design instruction, I might put the learner in a gamified experience and have them actually conduct a mock audit or develop instruction for a fictional client.
 So I think it depends on the content and what you are trying to teach whether or not to segment or us it for the entire design and delivery of the instruction.
 The key is to look at what you are teaching and determine what instructional strategy is best.

 KK: Not sure what your company’s PowerPoint training slides look like but most are simply bulleted text.
-Unfortunately, bulleted text does not look so good in GoAnimate because you lose the visual element that is so compelling.
-So what I would do is use GoAnimate to animate your company examples so they can be easily understood.
-You can then export the GoAnimate videos and include them right in your PowerPoint slides.
-What I think you want to avoid is just making GoAnimate an animated PowerPoint deck.
+Unfortunately, bulleted text does not look so good in Vyond because you lose the visual element that is so compelling.
+So what I would do is use Vyond to animate your company examples so they can be easily understood.
+You can then export the Vyond videos and include them right in your PowerPoint slides.
+What I think you want to avoid is just making Vyond an animated PowerPoint deck.

-Use PowerPoint for what it does best…show text on the screen in a linear fashion.se GoAnimate to show relationships, illustrate stories (a great tool for conveying an instructional message), model appropriate behaviors, convey an instructional message, and to show cause and effect.
+Use PowerPoint for what it does best…show text on the screen in a linear fashion.
+Use Vyond to show relationships, illustrate stories (a great tool for conveying an instructional message), model appropriate behaviors, convey an instructional message, and show cause and effect.
 Choose the right tool for the right job.

-KK: The best way to support behavioural change is to have continual reinforcement of the desired behavior.
+KK: The best way to support behavioral change is to have continual reinforcement of the desired behavior.
 You can’t just teach behavior changes once and expect it to work.
 You need to continually reinforce the behavior change that you desire.
-Through training, incentives, and reinforcement of the correct or desired behavior you can bring about that behavior change.
+Through training, incentives, and reinforcement of the correct or desired behavior, you can bring about that behavior change.
 Create job aides, reminders, and encourage managers to look for and reward specific desired behavior.
-It’s hard to do and needs to be a process but remember behavior change is not a one time event, you need to work on it as process.
+It’s hard to do and needs to be a process but remember behavior change is not a one-time event, you need to work on it continuously.

 KK: Gamification can be highly effective for teaching declarative knowledge, things that need to be memorized, so that’s a good place to start in Healthcare.
-Gamification is excellent for helping people learn terms, terminology and acronyms.
-Conceptual knowledge can also be effectively conveyed via gamification, so I think that’s a natural second step: teaching concepts such as mechanism of action or the concept of a certain class or drug or treatment.
+Gamification is excellent for helping people learn terms, terminology, and acronyms.
+Conceptual knowledge can also be effectively conveyed via gamification, so I think that’s a natural second step: teaching concepts such as the mechanism of action or the concept of a certain class or drug, or treatment.

 And in fact, when you fail or lose in a game, you often want to play again because you think you can do better next time.
 This encourages non-linear, critical thinking, perseverance, and motivation.
 Compare that with most eLearning designs which punish failure, make you feel dumb if you aren’t successful, and force you to repeat content in exactly the same way you just experienced it.